frozenfroggie/chatter/README.md

 # Chatter

 Chatter is a real-time WebSocket chat app.
-Frontend developed using Vue & Vuex for state menagment.
-IBM Watson Assistant for bot account, you can write with AI!
+Frontend developed using Vue, Vuex for state management.
+IBM Watson Assistant API used for interaction with bot account, you can write with AI!

 Backend in separate repository: https://github.com/frozenfroggie/chatter-api.